sammycool04/IST-303-Group5/README.md

  * Any user would be able to input their preference parameters when they open the web app
  * A registered user is able to save listings, contact housing hosts and access other web features on the web pages
  * A subscribed business user can advertise and list their housing on the web page
+ * A user should be able to sort the listings based on their personalized rankings preference

 ### TECHNOLOGY
  * Frontend: HTML, CSS, JavaScript